nasa/cumulus/docs/deployment/README.md

 This operation only needs to be done once per account, but it must be done for both NGAP and regular AWS environments.

+### Set up EC2 key pair (optional)

+The key pair will be used to SSH into your EC2 instance(s).
+It is recommended to [create or import a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) and specify it in your Cumulus deployment.

+This can also be done post-deployment by redeploying your Cumulus instance.

 ---

 ## Configure EarthData application